nitincoded/lit-review/servant-leadership.md

 Crippen, Carolyn.
 (2005).
 Servant-Leadership as an Effective Model for Educational Leadership and Management: first to serve, then to lead.
 Management in Education.
 18(5).
 11-16.

+Han, Yong; Kakabadse, Nada K; Kakabadse, Andrew.
+(2010).
+Servant leadership in the people's republic of China: A case study of the public sector.
+The Journal of Management Development.
+29(3).
+265-281.
+The paper describes 6 types of servant leadership (putting people first, ethical behavior, morals, conceptual skills, humility, building relationship) and 3 extensions (dutiful, devotion, listening) to servant leadership found in China.
+Confucianism, Daoism, and Communist Ideology are also compared to servant leadership.

+Liu, Bangcheng; Hu, Wei; Cheng, Yen-Chuan.
+(2015).
+From the west to the east: Validating servant leadership in the Chinese public sector.
+Public Personnel Management.
+44(1).
+25-45.
+The objective of the study is to determine the relationship between public service motivation and servant leadership in China.

 Song, Chanhoo; Park, Kwangseo Ryan; Kang, Seung-Wan.
 (2015).
 Servant leadership and team performance: The mediating role of knowledge-sharing climate.
 Social Behavior & Personality: An International Journal.
 43(10).
 1749-1760.

 Meixner, Cara.
 (2010).
 Reconciling self, servant leadership, and learning: The Journey to the East as locus for reflection and transformation.
 Journal of Leadership Studies.
 3(4).
 81-85.